Green Cookware: Is Ceramic Cookware Safe?

 - Never Use Ceramic That Isn’t Clearly Indicated as Safe For Food Use.

 When it comes to purchasing quality ceramic cookware, a few things need to be observed.
 As we mentioned in the list above, it’s important that you only purchase your ceramic cookware if it’s 100% ceramic.
 It’s also crucial that the glaze doesn’t contain any toxic metals or other contaminants like lead.
 If you purchase ceramic products made in the US, this usually isn’t a problem.

 Also, it’s worth mentioning that non-stick ceramic-coated metal cookware should not be considered a safe alternative to other potentially toxic cookware.
 Essentially, this kind of cookware is primarily metal, coated with a few layers of non-stick ceramic material that flakes off or is easily scratched over time, potentially allowing underlying materials and metals to leach into your food.

 Why Should You Use Ceramic Cookware?

 Using ceramic cookware for meal preparation ensures safe and healthy cuisine for you and your loved ones.
 By using safe cookware alternatives, ceramic in this case, you can have full assurance that the food you put on the table is safe and healthy.
-What we cook isn’t the only factor when it comes to food safety.
+What we cook isn’t the only factor in food safety.
 We must also question the safety of what we cook with.

 When it comes to performance, ceramic cooks quite well.
 It has good heat retention properties, and many varieties are dishwasher safe as well.
 Besides that, it’s also environmentally safe.